 T-BOS correspondences shall allow notifications to be sent from the BOS to NTTA customers, using multiple distribution methods or notification channels.
-These notifications comprise of Email, SMS text messages, USPS, fax, phone, Self-Service Mobile Application and Self-Service Website.
+These notifications comprise of Email, SMS text messages, USPS, phone, Self-Service Mobile Application and Self-Service Website.
 Every notification item has associated business or system criteria which triggers its generation, i.e. when an account meets an eligibility criterion, customer account qualifies for a specific notification item.

 Outgoing notifications are created, processed and transmitted, based on Configurable Account Attributes, Notification Configuration and Notification delivery preferences.
 All notifications related to an account, shall sent using a standard and approved template and will be associated with that account, if applicable, in T-BOS.